 Spring and Anti-Tilt Follower

-Now that we’ve covered why you need to upgrade your AR-10 magazines, here are our choices for the top three best AR-10 magazines for 2020:
+Now that we’ve covered why you need to upgrade your AR-10 magazines, here are our choices for the top three best AR-10 magazines.

 D&H Industries AR-10 308 Magazine